UDP Port Monitor

 UDP Specific Settings

-- Hostname: The IP address or domain name of the app (e.g.,
+- Hostname: The IP address or domain name of the service (e.g.,

-\xff\xff\xff\xffTSource Engine Query\x00for a Steam gameserver. - Expected Response String: (Optional) An ASCII string verifying updu receives a return packet payload from the server containing this exact string.
+\xff\xff\xff\xffTSource Engine Query\x00for a Steam game server). - Expected Response String: (Optional) An ASCII string updu must find in the return packet payload from the server.

 Example Use Cases

-- Dedicated Game Servers: Checking if older source games like Minecraft, Counter Strike, and TF2 are successfully accepting traffic and player queries.
+- Dedicated Game Servers: Check whether older Source-engine games such as Counter-Strike or TF2 are accepting traffic and player queries.